SUPERCILEX/personal-website/_posts/opinions/2022-08-14-tests-validate-behavior-not-correctness.md

 Suppose you discover a bug in some piece of software.
 If the software was perfectly tested, then this bug would be present in some test you could point to and say, "I think the result should be Y, but the program is currently outputting X as seen in this test."
-Of course, when there's a bug it's most likely because you didn't know you weren't testing for that behavior.
-Thus, being a good TDD citizen, you add a test for your expected behavior, confirm that it fails locally, then fix the bug to see the test go green before putting up the change for review.
+Of course, when there's a bug, it's most likely because you didn't know you were missing a test for that behavior.
+Thus, being a good TDD citizen, you add a test for the expected behavior, confirm that it fails locally, then fix the bug to see the test go green before putting up the change for review.

 The reviewer now needs to trust that your test actually works.
 This means additional cognitive overhead trying to understand how the test is set up that detracts from checking the results of the